pyg-team/pytorch_geometric/docs/source/notes/create_gnn.rst

             # Step 5: Return new node embeddings.
             return aggr_out

-:class:`GCNConv` inherits from :class:`torch_geometric.nn.MessagePassing` and its :meth:`forward` function contains the logic of the layer.
+:class:`GCNConv` inherits from :class:`torch_geometric.nn.MessagePassing`.
+All the logic of the layer takes place in :meth:`forward`.
 Here, we first add self-loops to our edge indices using the :meth:`torch_geometric.utils.add_self_loops` (step 1), as well as linearly transform node features by calling the :class:`torch.nn.Linear` instance (step 2).

 We then proceed to call :meth:`propagate`, which internally calls the :meth:`message` and :meth:`update` functions.
 As additional arguments for message propagation, we pass the node embeddings :obj:`x` and the number of nodes (given by :obj:`x.size(0)`).

 In the :meth:`message` function, we need to normalize the target node features :obj:`x_j`.
-:obj:`x_j` indicates that this is a *lifted* tensor, collecting the target node features of each edge.
+Here, :obj:`x_j` denotes a *lifted* tensor, which contains the target node features of each edge.
 Node features can be automatically lifted by appending :obj:`_i` or :obj:`_j` to the variable name.
 In fact, any tensor can be lifted this way, as long as they have :math:`N` entries in its first dimension.